wkumari/draft-wkumari-opsawg-sdi/README.md

-Network Working Group                                          W. Kumari Internet-Draft                                                    Google Intended status: Informational                              July 8, 2016
+Network Working Group                                          W. Kumari Internet-Draft                                                    Google Intended status: Informational                         September 5, 2016
-Expires: January 9, 2017
+Expires: March 9, 2017

                          Secure Device Install
-                      draft-wkumari-opsawg-sdi-00
+                      draft-wkumari-opsawg-sdi-01

 Abstract

    Deploying a new network device often requires that an employee physically travel to a datacenter to perform the initial install and configuration, even in shared datacenters with "smart-hands" type support.
-In many cases, this could be avoided if there was a standard, secure way to initially provision the devices.
+In many cases, this could be avoided if there were a standard, secure way to initially provision the devices.

-   This document extended existing auto-install / Zero-Touch Provisioning to make the process more secure.
+   This document extends existing auto-install / Zero-Touch Provisioning to make the process more secure.

    [ Ed note: Text inside square brackets ([]) is additional background information, answers to frequently asked questions, general musings,